ApeWorX/archive-ape-starknet/README.md

 print(declaration.class_hash)
 ```

-Then, you can use the class hash in a deploy system call in a Factory contract:
+Then, you can use the class hash in a deploy system call in a factory contract:

 ```cairo
 @external